Marlins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In three games as the underdog over the last 10 contests, the Marlins have a perfect record of 3-0.
+- The Marlins have played as the underdog three times over their past 10 games and are undefeated in those matchups.

-- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total three times.
+- In their previous 10 matchups with a total posted by oddsmakers, the Marlins and their opponents are 2-7-1 when it comes to hitting the over.

-- Bookmakers have not posted a spread in any of the Marlins' past 10 contests.
+- The Marlins' previous 10 games have not had a spread set by sportsbooks.
+Miami's past three games have finished below the total, and the average over/under during that span was 8.

 Marlins Betting Records & Stats

-- This season, Miami has won one of its three games when it's the underdog by at least +120 on the moneyline.
+- Miami has a record of 5-5, a 50% win rate, when it's set as an underdog of -105 or more by bookmakers this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Marlins have a 45.5% chance of pulling out a win.
+- The Marlins have an implied victory probability of 51.2% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Miami have gone over the total set by sportsbooks in six of 19 chances this season.
+- Miami and its opponents have hit the over in six of its 20 games with a total this season.

 - The Marlins have yet play a game with a spread this season.